TheThingSystem/steward/nodewiki/steward/Philosophy.md

 _Q: Isn't that rather disingenuous?_

-_A: Not at all, the market may talk about 'Home Automation', but, by and large, the offerings are half-measures at best._
+_A: Not at all, the market may talk about Home Automation, but, by and large, the offerings are half-measures at best._

 _Q: Please explain._